LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Experiments

 Based on the experimental results, our proposed LeTac-MPC overcomes these challenges and outperforms the baseline methods.
 More detailed explanations of the experimental results are provided below:

-1) The detailed results of the LeTac-MPC implementation on the banana and box containing beads are shown in Fig.~\ref{fig:banana}.
+1) The detailed results of the implementation of LeTac-MPC in banana and box containing beads are shown in Fig.~\ref{fig:banana}.
 When the object was not in contact with the gripper, the gripper width decreased due to the empty tactile feedback.
 When the object came into contact with the gripper, the gripper width gradually converged to a position based on the tactile feedback from the GelSight.
 After the controller converged, the manipulator dynamically transported the object to another location, and the tactile feedback changed due to rapid changes in the states the grasped object.
-Correspondingly, LeTac-MPC would enable the gripper reactively re-grasp the object to stabilize it in hand.
-Finally, after the object was transported to another location and become static, the gripper width converged.
+Correspondingly, LeTac-MPC would enable the gripper to reactively re-grasp the object to stabilize it in hand.
+Finally, after the object was transported to another location and became static, the gripper width converged.

 Note that the contraction response of the gripper in the box experiment is faster than that of the banana.
 This is because the inertia of the box containing beads changes significantly during dynamic transportation, requiring a faster response to maintain its stability.